mlcommons/algorithmic-efficiency/RULES.md

 #### Defining target performance

 A target performance on the validation dataset will be defined for each [workload](#workloads) separately by taking the best performance achievable by one of four standard algorithms (Adam, Nadam, Nesterov Momentum, and Heavy Ball Momentum).
 These target-setting algorithms will follow the general process of the external tuning ruleset, with a slightly larger tuning budget of $100$ trials to guarantee competitive performance.
-Once the best hyperparameters are determined, they are repeated $20$ times, with the target performance being the median over those $20$ runs.
+Once the best algorithm and its hyperparameters are determined, training is repeated $20$ times, with the target validation performance being the median validation metric over those $20$ runs.

+To set the target for the test set, we will investigate the $20$ repeated runs of the target-setting reference algorithm.
+The worst test set performance across these $20$ runs will be the target test set performance for this workload.
+This test target is only used to verify that the submission also achieves a reasonable performance on the unseen test dataset.

+*Note: Following the general protocol of published results, we will not use a test set for workloads using the ImageNet dataset.
+The official test set of ImageNet requires uploading predictions to the ImageNet test server.
+For future iterations of the competition, we plan to replace the ImageNet dataset.*

-Both [tuning rulesets](#tuning) will use the same target performance.
+Both [tuning rulesets](#tuning) will use the same target performances.
 The runtime of the target-setting algorithms on each workload will be chosen to match published results and is constrained by the overall time budget of roughly a single week for all public workloads.
 The `max_runtime` for submissions on each workload is $\frac{1}{3}$ longer than the runtime of the target-setting algorithms.

 #### Competition score using performance profiles